-In May, 2007 our Broadcast Microwave Services subsidiary ("BMS") received a subpoena from a grand jury seated in the Southern District of California, requesting the production of certain documents related to BMS' export of microwave communications equipment.
+We previously disclosed in our Form 10-Q for the quarter ended June 30, 2007 that in May, 2007 our Broadcast Microwave Services subsidiary ("BMS") received a subpoena from a grand jury seated in the Southern District of California, requesting the production of certain documents related to BMS' export of microwave communications equipment.
 BMS has produced documents responsive to the request and is fully cooperating.
 BMS has not been informed that it is a target of an investigation, and its status is currently unknown.
 Consequently, as of the date of this report, it is premature to assess whether this matter will have any impact on the BMS business or results of operations.

-In addition to the above matter, we are occasionally involved in various legal proceedings, examinations by various tax authorities and claims that have arisen in the ordinary course of our businesses.
+In addition to the above matter, from time-to-time we are involved in various legal proceedings, examinations by various tax authorities and claims that have arisen in the ordinary course of our businesses.
 Although the outcome of such legal proceedings, claims and examinations cannot be predicted with certainty, we do not believe any such matters exist at this time that will have a material adverse effect on our financial position or results of our operations.